module IO: BatIOtypeinput =BatInnerIO.input

 This writes "o Ba" to stdout, and returns 4.

-val output_substring : 'a output -> string -> int -> int -> int
+val output_substring : 'a output -> string -> int -> int -> intlike output above, but outputs from a substring instead of

 a subsequence of bytes

-val really_output : 'a output -> Stdlib.Bytes.t -> int -> int -> int
+val really_output : 'a output -> Stdlib.Bytes.t -> int -> int -> intreally_output o s p len writes exactly len characters from

-onto the the output, starting with the character
+byte sequence s onto the the output, starting with the character

-.
-For consistency with BatIO.output
+at offset p.
+For consistency with BatIO.output it returns

-do not designate
+Invalid_argument if p and len do not designate

-a valid subsequence of s
+a valid subsequence of s.

 This function is useful for networking situations where the output